 Socio-game factors are the unique features M-SNGs.
 It has features to combination of social factors and game factors.
 Competition, social interaction, and social identity are contained in socio-game factors.

-M-SNGs can check user's best scores, and can send messages which proud of their scores or burned even more.
+M-SNGs can check user's best scores, and can send messages which proud of their scores or 'hearts'.
+Hearts are points in order to play the game.